|

 FRANCE, 1963, 4th centenary of Lycée Louis-le-Grand, Scott 1065, and its FDI cancel

 For two centuries the Lycée Louis-le-Grand in Paris had been under the Jesuits, first as the Collège Clermont and then as Collège Louis-le-Grand in gratitude to the king for endowing it.
 Students came here from all levels of Society, including St. Francis de Sales, Molière and Voltaire.
 While Voltaire turned out to be an inveterate opponent of the Catholic Church, he felt deep gratitude to the end of his days to the Jesuits who had educated him at Louis le Grand from 1704-1711.
 This is what he said about them: "I was educated for seven years by men who took unrewarded and indefatigable pains to form the minds and morals of youth.
-Is it credible that anyone should fail to have some feeling of gratitude towards such teachers."
+Is it credible that anyone should fail to have some feeling of gratitude toward such teachers."